David Mach: Early life

+Work

 One example of his early magazine pieces, Adding Fuel to the Fire, was an installation assembled from an old truck and several cars surrounded and subsumed by about 100 tons of magazines, individually arranged to create the impression that the vehicles were being caught in an explosion of flames and billowing smoke.

-An early influential sculpture was Polaris, exhibited outside the Royal Festival Hall, South Bank Centre, London in 1983.
+An early influential sculpture was Polaris in 1983, exhibited outside the Royal Festival Hall, South Bank Centre, London.
 This consisted of some 6,000 car tyres arranged as a life size replica of a Polaris submarine.
 Mach intended it as a protest against the nuclear arms race meant to stir controversy.
-A member of the public who took exception to the piece tried to burn it down; unfortunately, he got caught in the flames himself and suffered fatal burns.
+A member of the public, James Gore-Graham from West Kensington, who took exception to the piece tried to burn it down; unfortunately, he got caught in the flames himself and suffered 90% burns from the explosion and died three days later.

 In the early 1980s Mach started to produce some smaller-scale works assembled out of unstruck match sticks.
-These mostly took the form of human or animalistic heads and masks, with the coloured tips of the match heads arranged to construct the patterned surface of the face.
+These mostly took the form of human or animalistic heads and masks, like Elvis, with the coloured tips of the match heads arranged to construct the patterned surface of the face.
 After accidentally setting fire to one of these heads, Mach now often ignites his match pieces as a form of performance art.
+He constructed Gorilla from coat-hangers.

-Mach has also produced some larger-scale permanent public works such as Out of Order in Kingston upon Thames, the Brick Train (a depiction of an LNER Class A4 steam engine made from 185,000 bricks, which can be seen near Morrison's supermarket on the A66 just outside Darlington) and the Big Heids visible from the M8 between Glasgow and Edinburgh.
+In 1997, Mach produced some larger-scale permanent public works such as Out of Order in Kingston upon Thames, the Brick Train (a depiction of an LNER Class A4 4468 Mallard steam engine which held the speed record of 126mph in 1934), made from 185,000 bricks, which can be seen near Morrison's supermarket on the A66 just outside Darlington. and the Big Heids visible from the M8 between Glasgow and Edinburgh.

 A second strand to Mach's work are his collage pieces.
 Partly as a result of having access to thousands of reproduced images in the magazines left over from many of his installations, Mach began to experiment with producing collages.
-So far, this has culminated in National Portrait, a 3 m by 70 m collage for the Millennium Dome that featured many images of British people at work and at play.
+In 1999, he produced a mixed-media postcard and photo-collage of Sir Richard Branson, measuring 1.824 x 1.826 metres. he did a National Portrait, of 3 x 70 metres collage for the Millennium Dome that featured many images of British people at work and at play.